TheTohru/basicCalculator/README.md

 If you notice any errors please let me know.

+Also, there are only a few lines of code that are different in the codes I wrote, other than that it is almost the same.
+But make sure you use the files correctly.
 If you want to use it, follow the instructions I wrote below:

 name of all files